DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 helm repo update
 ```

-Check you can access ODM's charts:
+Check that you can access the ODM charts:

 ```
 helm search repo ibm-odm-prod --versions